maljaiun/BazelApplePlatteformsTemplateProject/README.md

-# SwiftUI iOS App with Bazel
+# SwiftUI/AppKit/UIKit Apps with Bazel

-This is an iOS application written in SwiftUI and built via Bazel.
-This is a starting place similar to creating a new project in Xcode and choosing SwiftUI as the starting place.
+There are Apple Platforms applications built via Bazel.
+This is a starting place similar to creating a new project in Xcode and choosing Apple Platforms as the starting place.

 ## Getting Started